 The Code may be revised and republished by the Chief Operating Officer from time to time as necessary but not less often than annually.
 Such revisions shall include subsequently adopted general ordinances appropriate for codification pursuant to generally accepted standards for the codification of ordinances of Oregon municipal corporations.

-(Ordinance No. 83-157, Sec.
-2. Amended by Ordinance No. 02-958A, Sec.
-1.)
+[Ord.
+83-157, Sec.
+2; Ord.
+02-958A, Sec.
+1.]